Finance

 What is the difference between nominal and effective interest rate?

 The nominal rate (Sollzins) is the base interest charged on your loan.
-The effective annual rate (effektiver Jahreszins) adds all costs that come on top: processing fees, account management fees, and any other charges.
-Austrian law requires lenders to show the effective rate, and it's the only rate worth comparing between offers.
+The effective annual rate (effektiver Jahreszins) adds all costs on top: processing fees, account management fees, and any other charges.
+Austrian law requires lenders to show the effective rate, and it is the only rate worth comparing between offers.

 Can I pay off my loan early?

 Yes.
-Under Austrian consumer credit law (based on EU Directive 2008/48/EC), you can repay any consumer loan early.
-The maximum penalty a lender can charge is 1% of the remaining balance if more than 12 months remain, or 0.5% if 12 months or fewer remain.
-Many Austrian lenders don't charge an early repayment fee at all.
+Under § 16 VKrG (Austrian Consumer Credit Act, based on EU Directive 2008/48/EC), you can repay any consumer loan early.
+The maximum penalty a lender can charge is 1 % of the remaining balance if more than 12 months remain, or 0.5 % if 12 months or fewer remain.
+Many Austrian lenders do not charge an early repayment fee at all.
 Paying early saves you interest, and you can model the savings using the amortization schedule in the calculator above.

 Using the calculator well

 The calculator is most useful when you run multiple scenarios, not just one.
 Try varying the term by 12 months in each direction and see how total cost changes.
-Try different rates to see your sensitivity to interest rate changes.
-And before you commit, get actual quotes from at least two or three lenders to see where your rate falls in the range.
+Try different rates to see your sensitivity to interest rate moves.
+Before you commit, get actual quotes from at least two or three lenders to see where your rate falls in the range.

-If you're new to Austria or still building your credit history here, our expat loan guide covers the specific requirements and documentation you'll need.
+If you are new to Austria or still building your credit history here, our expat loan guide covers the specific requirements and documentation you will need.

 Disclaimer and Legal Information